dadebarzan/Memoice/README.md

 # memoice
-Android app to create and store voice memos created for an exam project in embedded systems @ unipd
+Android app to create and store voice memos!

+Created for an exam project in Embedded Systems @ UNIPD

+PS:
-Needs better implementation for storing voice memos and a working mechanism to handle in-background reproduction of memos.
+- Needs better implementation for storing voice memos
+- Needs a working mechanism to handle in-background reproduction of memos.
-The audio encoder has problem working with Samsung phones.
+- The audio encoder has problem working with Samsung phones.